SonghaiFan/user_study_narrative_sketch/public/markdown/about.md

-# Task in Research 🔍
+# About Task in Research 🔍

 In our research, we use **TT-graphs** to explore the influence of textual and graphic narrative structures on the understanding and interpretation of news stories. **TT-graphs** serve as a valuable tool for visually communicating narratives and facilitating comparative studies of **textual** and **graphic** structures.